First, let me state:

 “People are scared of people who are unabashedly themselves.”

 It’s true.
 All the way.
-Even though many of the people in my hometown were suffering from mental illness, mental illness itself doesn’t actually make you totally different or “weird.”
+Even though many of the people in my hometown were probably also suffering from mental illness, mental illness itself doesn’t actually make you totally different or “weird.”

 A person I once knew from grade school and I reconnected on facebook a while ago and when we discussed some of this, she had said that it was because I was open about who I was.
 She said the problem was that people were–ok, yes–“jealous” that I could be so open; that I didn’t hold things back; that I was able to be vulnerable and able to be unique in spite of the pressure to be the same.
 For me, there was no option.
 I have always been open about my feelings, opinions, values, likes, and dislikes, even when I was trying to “fit in.”
 Betraying that is an unthinkable crime to me, although as I said, I did betray my own values before.
 But not there.
 Not in that school.
 I was always me to a perhaps damning extent, and even though it did matter what people thought about it (not going to lie), I couldn’t be anyone else.